3.2. Build LAMMPS with make

 Building LAMMPS with traditional makefiles requires that you have a Makefile.”machine” file appropriate for your system in the src/MAKE, src/MAKE/MACHINES, src/MAKE/OPTIONS, or src/MAKE/MINE directory (see below).
 It can include various options for customizing your LAMMPS build with a number of global compilation options and features.

-To include LAMMPS packages (i.e. optional commands and styles) you must install them first, as discussed on the Build package doc page.
-If the packages require provided or external libraries, you must build those libraries before building LAMMPS.
-Building LAMMPS with CMake can automate all of this for many types of machines, especially workstations, desktops and laptops, so we suggest you try it first.
+To include LAMMPS packages (i.e. optional commands and styles) you must enable them first, as discussed on the Build package doc page.
+If a packages requires (provided or external) libraries, you must configure and build those libraries before building LAMMPS itself and especially before enabling such a package with “make yes-<package>”.
+Building LAMMPS with CMake can automate much of this for many types of machines, especially workstations, desktops, and laptops, so we suggest you try it first when building LAMMPS in those cases.

-These commands perform a default LAMMPS build, producing the LAMMPS executable lmp_serial or lmp_mpi in lammps/src:
+The commands below perform a default LAMMPS build, producing the LAMMPS executable lmp_serial and lmp_mpi in lammps/src:

 cd lammps/src make serial # build a serial LAMMPS executable make mpi # build a parallel LAMMPS executable with MPI make # see a variety of make options